Batuhan-Ylmz/Bank-Marketing-Campaign-Term-Deposit-Product-Purchase-Classification/README.md

 15. previous: number of contacts performed before this campaign and for this client (numeric)
 16. poutcome: outcome of the previous marketing campaign (categorical: "unknown","other","failure","success")

-# Output variable (desired target):
+# Output variable (desired target)
-• 21 - y - has the client subscribed a term deposit? (binary: 'yes','no')
+y - has the client subscribed a term deposit? (binary: 'yes','no')